 - 5.3.
 Scope of Closing Arguments: Closing arguments should be based on the admitted evidence and the reasonable inferences that can be drawn from the admitted evidence. - 5.4.
 Time Keeping: Time limits are mandatory and will be strictly enforced.
-Only non-participating student timekeepers are allowed to keep time for teams.
+Only non-participating student timekeepers are allowed to keep time forteams.

 When a student timekeeper displays the time remaining to a student performer, the student timekeeper also shall display the time remaining to the presiding judge.
 Both student timekeepers should track time for both sides and show their time cards during the trial round.
 Both student timekeepers should confer with each other after each trial segment to ascertain time discrepancies.
 If student timekeepers have a time discrepancy greater than 15 seconds, they should notify the presiding judge.
 When time runs out for a specific segment of the trial, the student timekeepers must stand and say "STOP" in a voice loud enough be heard by the performing student, the presiding judge and the scoring panelists.
-Failure to do so may subject the violating team to disqualification.
 The following time limits shall be used:

-• Opening statement 5 minutes per side • Direct examination and optional re-direct 25 minutes per side • Cross examination and optional re-cross 20 minutes per side • Plaintiff/Prosecution closing argument Up to 5 minutes • Defense closing argument Up to 5 minutes
+• Opening statement 5 minutes per side • Direct examination and optional re-direct 25 minutes per side • Cross examination and optional re-cross 20 minutes per side • Closing arguments Up to 5 minutes per side